-Arts and crafts exhibits must be entered Friday from 8 a.m. to 11:30 a.m.
-Exhibits will be judged consultatively Saturday, 9:30 a.m. till 11:30 a.m.
-Exhibitors must be present during the judging to present their exhibits and visit with the judge OR have a representative preferably a parent or leader with a written description of project no longer than one (1) typed, double spaced page per project prepared by the 4-H'er.
+Arts and crafts exhibits must be entered Friday from 8 a.m. to 11:00 a.m.
+Exhibits will be judged consultatively Saturday, 8:30 a.m. till 11:00 a.m.
+Exhibitors must be present during judging to present their exhibits and visit with the judge OR have a representative (parent or leader) with a written description of project no longer than one (1) typed, double spaced page per project prepared by 4-H'er.

 Exhibits must be entered according to exhibitor's age as of January 1 of current year.
 Each exhibitor may enter up to 4 exhibits (his or her choice).
 Please describe exhibit on entry card.
-Example: Hand Made Ceramic - Underglazed.
+Example: Hand Made Ceramic-Underglazed.

-49. Junior Division - ages 7 through 9 years

-50. Intermediate Division - ages 10 through 13 years

-51. Senior Division - ages 14 through 18 years
+4500AJunior Division - ages 7 through 9 years 4500B Intermediate Division - ages 10 through 13 years 4500C Senior Division - ages 14 through 18 years

-Due to space limitations, only the Grand and Reserve Grand Champions in the Intermediate and Senior Divisions are eligible to compete at the Kansas State Fair.
+Only Grand and Reserve Grand Champions in the Intermediate and Senior Divisions are eligible to be displayed at the Kansas State Fair.